syncfusion-content/wpf-docs/wpf/SfSmithChart/Getting-Started.md

 ![SmithChart with default axes](Getting-Started_images/Getting-Started_img5.png)

-### Adding header to the chart
+### Adding header to the smith chart

-The header acts as the title for the SmithChart you created, to identify the purpose of the chart.
+The header acts as the title for the SmithChart you created, to identify the purpose of the smith chart.

 {% highlight c# %}